bradleymackey/l3-web-tech/README.txt

 please use a (reasonably) modern browser

---- DEPENDENCIES ---
+---------- DEPENDENCIES ----------

-pandas, flask, numpy, requests, scipy
+pandas, urllib, flask, numpy, requests, scipy

---- COMMENTS ---
+---------- COMMENTS ----------
-- movielens dataset is used as source (~ 9742 movies total)
+- movielens dataset is used as source (~ 9742 movies total) (~ 600 users with reviews)
+- (the larger movielens dataset is ~250mb, which I deemed too large for this small-scale assignment)
-- dataset is updated each time app is run
+- dataset is automatically updated each time before web app is run
-- friendly website user interface
+- friendly website user interface, with large, clear tiles showing the movies.
+- HTML,CSS,JS and AJAX (to flask web app) for a dynamic experience
-- language selection on website
+- language selection option on website (english & french)
-- login/logout as users
+- login/logout as users (CaSe SeNsItIvE), logging in again restores all previous preferences just as they were left
+- personalised message tells users how many ratings they have today, the state of their account (are they logged in or not? are their any recommendations at the moment?)
-- as users rate movies, suggestions dynamically update
+- user profiling - as users rate movies, suggestions dynamically update - with each rating AJAX request updates the central rating respoitory
-- normalised recommendation algorithm (ensures there is always a good match)
+- SVD recommendation algorithm realised in pandas, which is normalised before showing to users (ensures there are always matches in the range 0-5 stars, which makes the most sense to users)
+- user ratings stored in `users.csv`, which is merged with main ratings when starting server, file is also backed up again with each new rating into the system